FCollaPi/p2-datasci4health/README.md

 We also decided to drop the `Neural Network` moving forward due to the time required to obtain results.

-The following ROC Curve (we are aware that this is not an actual curve) is not good.
-At all.
+The following ROC Curves illustrate the results shown in the Classification Table.
+It is visible that the tree curve (in purple) is not realistic, and the other curves (Neural Network in orange and Logistic Regression in green) are not good at all, being close to a purely random classifier.

 <img width="650" alt="roc-1st" src="https://user-images.githubusercontent.com/54454569/169718522-1c2b6be3-6de4-4527-9a10-03c9bfadfe1b.png">

 ##### Confusion Matrix
-The `Confusion Matrix` results also clearly converged to a mistake in some settings chosen thus far.
+The `Confusion Matrix` also results in the convergence of a mistake in the chosen settings thus far.

 In a similar fashion, the total absence of false positives for all the matrixes in the first trial was alone a motive to raise suspicion.